txhaka/ctf-challenges/pwn-attack-vectors.md

 ### Bypass PIE:

 - Leak memory address from the memory of the program
-- Brtueforce overwriting only the page offset (2 last bytes)
+- Bruteforce overwriting only the page offset (1 byte, fourth-less significant byte, pages are 0x1000 aligned thus 0x000 - 0x999)
 - Bruteforce (fork processes)